mlmason11/arbitron-3001/README.md

 ### Custom ETL Processes

-Utilizes web scraping to extract money-line odds from various bookkeepers, transforming them into usable data.
+Utilizes web scraping to extract money-line odds from various Bookkeepers, transforming them into usable data.
 It then organizes relevant information into a Flask-SQL database for easy access and analysis.

 ## Technologies Used and Implementation